dribnet/purvs/README.md

 ---

 #### Changes:
-+ Fixed the framerate issue, seemed to be some sort of cache miss with the palettes
-+ Palette swapping mostly implemented, does not yet respect tile palettes
-+ Crude alarm function refined
-+ Added moving ball to demonstrate pixel + palette behaviour
++ Made the ball use the milliseconds for its cosine wave

 #### Current Issues:
 + Not really a clock yet

 #### To Do:
 + Start actually implementing the scene
-+ Nail down the colours + implement palette tiles
++ Nail down the colours + implement tile palettes, which are currently not respected by palette swapping
 + Implement z-ordering for scene objects

 #### Notes: